InsOpDe/get-in-it-pathfinder/README.md

 * 1 is Dijkstra
 * 2 is Floyd Warshall

+#### Run with Docker
+Be sure to copy your `graph.json` into the data folder, before building the image.
+Otherwise you have to mount the folder with `-v` in order to access the data.

+Building the image: `docker build -t pathfinder .`

+Running the image: `docker run -i pathfinder`

 #### Tests
 In order to test everything one may run `num run test:textcoverage`